 We often book shoots months in advance so we have to remember that sunset time changes with the seasons and geographic locations.
 Summertime has the latest sunsets and as we all know night comes way too soon in the winter.
 Days are so short.
 So our session start times will look slightly different every month in order to get that gorgeous natural light.
 Your sunset calendar will keep track of this as well and never assume any two months will be the same.
 For some of our clients, winter, weekday engagement sessions are hard.
 Sunset can be as early as 5pm which means we would need to start the shoot at 3pm.

 Several of our clients opt to use a personal day so they can pamper themselves, enjoy their shoot and have a date night, however not all have that option.
 In that case they often opt for a weekend sunrise shoot or wait until springtime if they can’t take off work.
 Lastly, don’t forget about daylight savings time!
 Near the second week of March and the first Sunday in November time changes by a whole hour.
 So November 3rd we may have a shoot scheduled for a 4:30pm start and 6:30pm sunset and the next day November 4th we will have a start time of 3:30pm with a 5:30pm sunset all thanks to daylight savings.

 Our love language is quality time so as a gift to our clients, if we are loving the light and all is going as planned, we will extend the shoot by 30 mins.
 We never chase light we always stay before it.

-We hope these tips for how to schedule portrait sessions for the best natural light has helpful for you!
+We hope these tips for how to schedule portrait sessions for the best gorgeous natural light has been helpful to you!